antlr/antlr4/doc/cpp-target.md

 ## How do I create and run a custom listener?

 The generation step above created a listener and base listener class for you.
 The listener class is an abstract interface, which declares enter and exit methods for each of your parser rules.
-The base listener is implements all those abstract methods with an empty body, so you don't have to do it yourself if you just want to implement a single function.
+The base listener implements all those abstract methods with an empty body, so you don't have to do it yourself if you just want to implement a single function.
 Hence use this base listener as the base class for your custom listener:

 ```c++
 #include <iostream>